 Judicial Board members serve for one academic year but may be reappointed.
 Student members who wish to be reappointed must re-apply.
 The Judicial Board shall have a chair and two secretaries, all of whom shall be students and shall serve in office for one academic year.
 The chair and secretaries shall be elected by majority vote of all student board members.
 In the event of a vacancy, board members shall elect an acting chair or secretary for the remainder of the academic year.
 The duties of the chair and secretaries are as follows:

 - Chair.
 The chair shall preside at hearings, preserve order during hearings, and perform such other responsibilities as are described in this Code of Conduct.
 The chair shall only vote on hearing decisions in the case of a tie.

 - Secretaries.
 The secretaries shall keep a written record of the hearing as described in Article VI.B.
 In the event that the chair cannot attend a hearing or has recused himself or herself, one of the secretaries shall assume the duties of the chair, and the other shall perform the duties of the secretary.
-In the event that one or both secretaries is not available, the hearing panel shall, in consultation with the ADOS, appoint persons from among their members to act as the chair and secretary, as needed.
+In the event that one or both secretaries are not available, the hearing panel shall, in consultation with the ADOS, appoint persons from among its members to act as the chair and secretary, as needed.